-To get to the trailheads, you’ll turn south onto Lansing-Edmond Road (Route 18) from Route 19, the main highway to the park.
+To get to the trailheads for the Endless Wall Trail, you’ll turn south onto Lansing-Edmond Road (Route 18) from Route 19, the main highway to the park.
 You can also get to Lansing-Edmond Road from the nearby Visitor Center but the most straightforward way is from Route 19.
 About 1.25 miles from the highway you’ll come to the the Fern Creek trailhead/parking lot.
 There aren’t many spots, so if it’s full you can continue 0.5 miles down the road to the larger Nuttall parking lot.

 You can go from either trailhead to Diamond Point and back for a little over a 2-mile RT hike if you’re short on time or don’t care to do the full loop.
 If you want to do the full loop, you’ll hike 2.3 miles to the other trailhead and 0.5 miles back to your car along Lansing-Edmond Road.
 This is a two-way trail the whole way so it really doesn’t matter which one you start at if doing the loop.
 You’ll have little elevation gain and loss and the views are generally the same.
 The differences worth mentioning: